best-practice-and-impact/govcookiecutter/docs/structure/README.md

 ### `CODE_OF_CONDUCT.md`

-[The Code of Conduct for contributors to this project][code-of-conduct], including maintainers and `ukgovdatascience` organisation owners.
+[The Code of Conduct for contributors to this project][code-of-conduct], including maintainers and `best-practice-and-impact` organisation owners.

 ### `conftest.py`